Biomedical Research Centres and NIHR funded facilities

 Biomedical Research Centres (BRC) are at the heart of our mission to translate scientific research into patient treatments.

-Staffed by expert investigators and clinicians, NIHR BRCs are leaders in translating lab-based discoveries into new cutting edge treatments, technologies, diagnostics and other interventions in clinical settings.
+NIHR BRCs support researchers and clinicians to translate lab-based discoveries into new cutting edge treatments, technologies, diagnostics and other interventions for patients.